tinalexander/tinalexander.github.io/notes/2024/10-october.md

 >
 > The Michigan health department released negative results from first round of data collection last month, additional data collection is ongoing.
 >
-> Colorado has completed enrollment in their study, and CDC has test and specimens in our lab.
+> Colorado has completed enrollment in their study, and CDC is testing specimens in our lab.
 >
 > Additionally, a CDC team of epidemiologists, veterinarians and health communications specialists worked with the Ohio department of health to conduct a serosurvey that will assess past exposures to H5 viruses among a national network of veterinarians and other veterinary professionals.
 Next slide, please.
 >